schabiyo/mongodb-atlas-service-broker/README.md

 - Production
 - Production that require Global cluster

-You can add new services, new plans as you wish here, it does not make any difference.
+The beauty here, is that this is a very flexible configuration, as you can add new services, new plans as you wish here, it does not make any difference.
 For example you might want to include deployment in GCP or Azure, or create various T-shirt size for each of your environments.

-2. Provide provisioning details for each plan
+3. Provide provisioning details for each plan

 In this section, you will have to provide the REST API JSON message that will be used to provision the environment on Atlas.
 Each plan will be associated with a JSON file that is named after the plan ID, this is very important, that how the service broker knows with JSON message to send over.
 Fo every plan defined in section 1. abaove the corresponding json file need to exist.